Unchain1014/Routinely/README.md

 - Multiple routine tabs for better organization
 - No internet connection or account required
 - Routines stored in human-readable JSON files
 - Open-source and cross-platform compatibility using PyQt6
+- User interface theme follows OS light/dark preference and theme colors

 It is designed to look and feel like a workplace daily scheduler and can be used for this purpose.
 When it is time to notify about a task, a dialog window will pop up and steal focus until user confirmation.
 A custom sound will play on loop until the notification dialog window is acknowledged (replace "/sounds/notification.wav" to change this sound).